truemped/truemped.github.io/content/posts/engineering/cities-of-software.md

 # The design of the streets dictate the effectiveness of the city

-A too small street between two important blocks, limits the interaction between the blocks and has crippling effects on other blocks.
+A too small street between two important blocks limits the interaction between the blocks and has crippling effects on other blocks.
 If the trucks and cars cannot use the street between two blocks, they might have to make detours to get to their destination.
-If the street does not even exist, it needs to be build, possibly replacing other infrastructure or even blocks.
+If the street does not even exist, it needs to be built, possibly replacing other infrastructure or even blocks.

 Some trucks might have been designed in another country and are not even allowed